A library that provides the ability to execute RobotFramework test suites on a remote host.

 - Add support for Robot Variable files.

-- Implement an asynchronous mode with the ability to poll the slave for a status on a particular robot execution.
+- Implement an asynchronous mode with the ability to poll the agent for a status on a particular robot execution.

 - Add support to run on multiple hosts (concurrently).